 McMINNVILLE, Ore. – Katy Ainslie scored 14 points and Puget Sound secured a solid 71-58 Northwest Conference victory over host Linfield Friday evening at Ted Wilson Gymnasium.

 Linfield’s fourth consecutive defeat dropped its season record to 1-9, and the Wildcats are now 0-4 in NWC play.
 The Loggers improved to 10-4 with the victory and pushed their NWC record over .500 (3-2).

-Katelyn Henson (Jr., Camas, Wash.) and Kaely Maltman (Sr., Sandy, Ore.) led all scorers with 16 each, and Taylor Solomon (Jr., Kirkland, Wash.) recorded a career-high 12 for the Wildcats.
+Katelyn Henson and Kaely Maltman led all scorers with 16 each, and Taylor Solomon (Sr., Kirkland, Wash.) recorded a career-high 12 for the Wildcats.
 Henson also grabbed 16 rebounds, good for her fourth double-double of the season.

 Sarah Stewart joined Ainslie in the double-digit scoring department with 11, and the Wildcats were able to keep Logger star Kelsey McKinnis relatively quiet with just six points.

 McKinnis, a second team all-NWC selection in 2011-12, is currently second in the conference in scoring (16.8) and in three-point field goal percentage (47.3).